-Seneca has been able to reduce the amount of steel used by 10% in the ends we make by necking down our cans when possible, including all of our 300 size cans in 2016.
+Seneca has been able to reduce the amount of steel used by 10% in the ends we make by necking down our cans when possible, including all of our 300 size cans.
 We have greatly lowered our volatile organic emissions and natural gas consumption by installing state of the art thermal oxidizers resulting in energy savings of $4.64 per thousand sheets of steel.

 Stretch Wrap Reduction

 Since 2003, Seneca has drastically reduced the amount of stretch wrap used in packaging to reduce the carbon footprint of our suppliers and our own operations.
 We continue to actively look to our suppliers to provide us with the most environmentally friendly packaging possible.

 We have recently entered into a program with CHEP Inc. to reduce our reliance on wooden pallets and minimize the impact to the environment.
 Using over 825,240 CHEP pallets annually (versus one-way white wood) helps us achieve substantial savings.